-Technically, the law only applies to businesses that have sales or receipts exceeding $500,000 (less for retail and certain other businesses) or are engaged in certain interstate commerce activities.
+The law applies to businesses with sales exceeding $500,000 (less for retail and certain other businesses).
+It also applies to those who are engaged in interstate commerce.
 You can double-check to make sure your business must comply with the law on the DOL website, but practically speaking, virtually every business does.

-How long do I need to keep employee time cards to remain compliant with the FLSA?
+How long do I need to keep employee time cards to remain compliant?

 According to the Department of Labor, businesses must keep employee time card records for two years: “Records on which wage computations are based should be retained for two years.
-These include time cards and piecework tickets, wage rate tables, work and time schedules, and records of additions to or deductions from wages.”
+These include time cards, wage rate tables, work and time schedules, and records of additions to or deductions from wages.”

 You’ll need to keep other records too, generally related to payroll, and for a longer period of time.
 You can find the full list, along with exceptions, on the DOL website.

 There’s also a handy fact sheet on the DOL website that lists the records you need to keep for each employee, along with some samples.

 What are the penalties if my business found in violation of the FLSA?

 If there are wage violations, you’ll most likely have to pay those to the impacted employees.
 But there are often penalties for not keeping employee time card records for the required two years.

 According to the DOL website, “Willful violators may be prosecuted criminally and fined up to $10,000.
 A second conviction may result in imprisonment.”